Pundit suggests Liverpool should ‘jump at the chance’ to sign 21-year-old star that has lit up the Champions League recently

 The Ukrainian has caught the attention of many clubs across Europe in recent weeks with his impressive displays.

-The Shakhtar Donetsk winger, who currently has four years remaining on his contract, is lightening quick and single handedly tore RB Leipzig apart in the Champions League recently – the 21-year-old scored twice and registered an assist against the Bundesliga outfit.
+The Shakhtar Donetsk winger, who currently has four years remaining on his contract, is lightning quick and single-handedly tore RB Leipzig apart in the Champions League recently scoring twice and registering an assist.

 Although the Reds are believed to be looking to strengthen their midfield rather than their attacking options, former Premier League defender Hutton believes Jurgen Klopp will be one of the many managers interested in the Ukraine international’s signature in the coming months.